-Beginning with the first-year entering class of fall 2021, the on-campus living requirement will be extended to include a second academic year.
-This decision has been considered alongside university administrators for several years as MSU has continued to invest in student success initiatives to support our students in their pursuit of a college education.
+Beginning with the first-year entering class of fall 2021, the on-campus living requirement has been extended to include a second academic year.
+This decision was considered alongside university administrators for several years as MSU has continued to invest in student success initiatives to support our students in their pursuit of a college education.

-“Now, more than ever, it is imperative that we, as an institution, act in ways that support our students and their success at Michigan State,” says Vennie Gore, senior vice president for Auxiliary Enterprises.
+“Now, more than ever, it is imperative that we, as an institution, act in ways that support our students and their success at Michigan State,” says Vennie Gore, senior vice president for Student Life & Engagement.
 “Reinstating the second-year live-on requirement will help us better equip our students with the tools they need, while in a supportive and safe environment, to help them succeed.”

-Additional information can also be found in the MSUToday article.
+Additional information can be found in the MSUToday article.

 Information regarding housing selection for first- and second-year students can be found on our Sign-Up webpage.
 There are exception criteria for first- and second-year students, which can be found on the MSU Student Life website.